(Web/View) Components: Should everything be a component?

 Try not using Javascript first

-An article, posted about 8 years ago filed in javascript, web, front-end, development, html, css, internet, rest & kiss.
+An article, posted more than 9 years ago filed in javascript, web, front-end, development, html, css, internet, rest & kiss.

 My guiding principle in web-development is (still): Always make things work without (client side) JavaScript first.